-Symptoms encountered commonly after a TBI are often categorized by their affective, behavioral, cognitive, and physical manifestations (Table 3).3,11,18,19 Kenzie and colleagues20 presented a Causal Loop Diagram that integrated research from several fields showing the interrelatedness of the dynamics of concussion from impact, through affected networks and neurotransmission; these mechanisms may account for impairments in sleep, fatigue, sensorimotor function, cognition, stress, and mood.^{17,20} Complaints related to impaired cognition and attention are common shortly after the mTBI.13,17,18,20,21 Cognitive symptoms include problems with attention and concentration, memory, and processing speed, as well as speech, language, and executive function.^{19,21} The brain regions involved in impaired cognition, attention, and concentration include the prefrontal cortex, the inferotemporal cortex, the white matter (in DAI), and the parietal cortex, as well as the visual cortex.^{21,22} Problems with encoding, maintaining, and retrieving memories involve the prefrontal cortex, the medial and lateral entorhinal cortex, the basolateral amygdala, the hippocampi, and the dentate gyrus.^{21,22}
+Symptoms encountered commonly after a TBI are often categorized by their affective, behavioral, cognitive, and physical manifestations (Table 3).3,11,18,19 Kenzie and colleagues presented a Causal Loop Diagram that integrated research from several fields showing the interrelatedness of the dynamics of concussion from impact, through affected networks and neurotransmission; these mechanisms may account for impairments in sleep, fatigue, sensorimotor function, cognition, stress, and mood.
+Complaints related to impaired cognition and attention are common shortly after the mTBI.13,17,18,20,21 Cognitive symptoms include problems with attention and concentration, memory, and processing speed, as well as speech, language, and executive function.
+The brain regions involved in impaired cognition, attention, and concentration include the prefrontal cortex, the inferotemporal cortex, the white matter (in DAI), and the parietal cortex, as well as the visual cortex.
+Problems with encoding, maintaining, and retrieving memories involve the prefrontal cortex, the medial and lateral entorhinal cortex, the basolateral amygdala, the hippocampi, and the dentate gyrus.

-Neurobehavioral symptoms after a TBI are common and include anxiety, fear, stress response, PTSD,
+Neurobehavioral symptoms after a TBI are common and include anxiety, fear, stress response, PTSD, aBased on VA/DoD Clinical Practice Guideline for the Management and Rehabilitation of Post-Acute Mild Traumatic Brain Injury, version 3.0, June 2021.

 Table 1.
-Categorization of TBI Severity^{a,b}
+Categorization of TBI Severitya,b

-Characteristic Mild Moderate Severe Structural imaging Normal ^c Normal or abnormal Normal or abnormal Loss of consciousness 0-30 min >30 min and <24 h >24 h Alteration of consciousness/mental status ^d Up to 24 h > 24 h, severity based on other criteria Posttraumatic amnesia 0-1 d >1 d and <7 d >7 d Glasgow Coma Scale (best available score in first 24 h)° 13-15 9-12 <9 blf a patient meets criteria in more than 1 category of severity, the higher level is assigned.
+Characteristic Mild Moderate Severe Structural imaging Normal c Normal or abnormal Normal or abnormal Loss of consciousness 0-30 min >30 min and <24 h >24 h Alteration of consciousness/mental status d Up to 24 h > 24 h, severity based on other criteria Posttraumatic amnesia 0-1 d >1 d and <7 d >7 d Glasgow Coma Scale (best available score in first 24 h)° 13-15 9-12 <9 blf a patient meets criteria in more than 1 category of severity, the higher level is assigned.